 Advocating For Clients When Penile Injections Go Wrong

-When oral medications fail, physicians may treat the problem by injecting medications into the penis.
-The patient may also be told how to inject the medication into the penis himself.
-Medications such as alprostadil, papaverine, and phenoxybenzamine and papaverine are used for injections.
-Many people know these drugs and similar drugs by the more common names of bi-mix, tri-mix, quad-mix, or edex.
-But these injectables can also cause priapism, which can make a man impotent for life.
+When oral medications fail, physicians may treat the problem by injecting medications, such as alprostadil, papaverine, phenoxybenzamine and papaverine.
+Many people know these drugs and similar drugs by the more common names of Bimix, Trimix, Quad-mix or Edex.
+But these injectables can also cause priapism, which can make a man impotent.

-The Ohio medical malpractice attorneys at Crandall & Pera Law fight for sufferers of priapism due to negligent penile injections.
-Our lawyers work with Registered Nurses and doctors to determine whether there was medical malpractice.
-If there was medical error, our personal injury lawyers sue to get the victims of the bad injections the compensation for medical bills, lost wages, and pain and suffering that the patient deserves.
-We serve people just like you in Cincinnati, Columbus, Cleveland, Chagrin Falls, and Chesterland, and in the surrounding areas.
+The medical malpractice attorneys at Crandall & Pera Law fight for those injured due to negligent use of these injections.
+Our lawyers work with registered nurses and doctors to determine whether there was medical malpractice.
+If there was medical error, our personal injury lawyers will fight to obtain compensation that pays for medical bills, lost wages, and pain and suffering.

 Many doctors are overprescribing penile injections when medications or searching for the real cause of the erectile dysfunction would be better.
 Doctors who prescribe penile injections are also putting their patient at risk for infection and deformities of the penis.